top of page

 B.Sc.
 Fisheries (Fish Processing Technology)

-I grew up in the Philippines with my eyes always turned toward the sky, dreaming of becoming a pilot, whether soaring with a commercial airline or flying for the Air Force.
+I grew up in the Philippines with my eyes always turned toward the sky, dreaming of becoming a pilot, whether flying for a commercial airline or the Air Force.
 Back in high school, I was drawn to Biology and Chemistry, though I never imagined they’d lead me to a career.
 My peers thought I’d end up as a doctor or a lawyer, but life had other plans: I became a doctor… for the fish!
-Life has a funny way of steering us toward unexpected adventures, and in my case, it turned out to be an exciting and fulfilling path.
+It’s funny how life steers us toward unexpected adventures, and in my case, that journey has been both exciting and deeply fulfilling.
 At 21, I moved to Norway, and from that moment on, there was no looking back.
-While the dream of being a pilot still lingers from time to time, these days I’m content navigating the skies through flight simulators on my phone.
+While the dream of flying still crosses my mind from time to time, these days I’m content navigating virtual skies through flight simulators on my phone.

 At my core, I am deeply committed to advancing gender equality in research and creating inclusive spaces where everyone feels empowered to thrive.
 Supporting women and underrepresented minorities in STEM is not just a passion - it’s a responsibility I carry with pride.